HASKI-RAK/HASKI-Frontend/.github/ISSUE_TEMPLATE/user-story.md

 - [ ] User Story has added value for the product or development
 - [ ] User Story origin is known (stakeholder)
 - [ ] User Story is assigned to Release
+- [ ] Backend and Frontend are cloned from GitHub and Running locally
+- [ ] Basic knowledge of the backend and frontend architecture
+- [ ] Activity diagram (or sequence diagram) screenshot in issue

 **Definition of Done**